John Mellencamp: 2004–2007: Words and Music and Freedom's Road

-Mellencamp participated in the Vote for Change tour in October 2004 leading up to the 2004 U.S. Presidential election.
+Mellencamp participated in the Vote for Change tour in October 2004 leading up to the 2004 U.S. presidential election.
 That same month he released the two-disc career hits retrospective Words & Music: John Mellencamp's Greatest Hits, which contained 35 of his radio singles (including all 22 of his Top 40 hits) along with two new tunes, "Walk Tall" and "Thank You" – both produced by Babyface but written by Mellencamp.

 In 2005, Mellencamp toured with Donovan and John Fogerty.
 The first leg of what was called the Words and Music Tour in the spring of 2005 featured Donovan playing in the middle of Mellencamp's set.
 Mellencamp would play a handful of songs before introducing Donovan and then duetting with him on the 1966 hit "Sunshine Superman".
 Mellencamp would leave the stage as Donovan played seven or eight of his songs (backed by Mellencamp's band) and then return to finish off his own set after Donovan departed.
 On the second leg of the tour in the summer of 2005, Fogerty co-headlined with Mellencamp at outdoor amphitheaters across the United States.
 Fogerty would join Mellencamp for duets on Fogerty's Creedence Clearwater Revival hit "Green River" and Mellencamp's "Rain on the Scarecrow".

-Mellencamp released Freedom's Road, his first album of original material in over five years, on January 23, 2007.
-He intended for Freedom's Road to have a 1960s rock sound while still remaining contemporary, and he feels that goal was achieved.